Kuadrant/kuadrant-operator/doc/user-guides/ratelimiting/authenticated-rl-for-app-developers.md

-# Authenticated Rate Limiting for Application Developers
+# Authenticated Rate Limiting for Application developers
+For more info on the different personas see [Gateway API](https://gateway-api.sigs.k8s.io/concepts/roles-and-personas/#key-roles-and-personas)

 This user guide walks you through an example of how to configure authenticated rate limiting for an application using Kuadrant.